 Facts and Figures

 Medicines to keep animals healthy by preventing disease account for the majority of sales.
-Some of the main groups of medicines used to treat and prevent disease in farm and companion animals, as shown in the chart, include:
+Some of the main groups of medicines used to treat and prevent disease in farm and companion animals include:

 - Vaccines: prevent diseases caused by certain viral, bacterial or parasitic infections by stimulating the body’s own immune system